jtucker2/Python-COM-Access/README.md

 	If no export path is specified, one will be created in Kraken directory

 	The export folder should be populated with .sql, .frm and .bas files

+	A DomainModel.db file will be created in the Kraken directory
 1. Get the CSVs for the domain model by cloning https://github.com/Spyderisk/domain-network
 1. Load csv data
 	```